-HIV transmission from body piercing or tattooing is highly unlikely, but the blood of an infected person can be left on a needle that is later used to pierce or tattoo someone else.
+HIV transmission from body piercing or tattooing is highly unlikely, but the blood of an infected person can be left on equipment that is later used to pierce or tattoo someone else.

-Other blood-borne illnesses, such as hepatitis B and C, can be transmitted by sharing tattooing and piercing equipment.
+Other blood-borne viruses such as hepatitis B and C can be transmitted by sharing tattooing and piercing equipment.

 The best way to avoid the risk of getting a blood borne virus from tattooing or piercing is to have them done professionally.